DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 ## Step 3.
 Creating Models and Database

 Let's begin with data models.
-A data model for Gantt includes [links and tasks](desktop/loading.md#standarddatabasestructure). dhtmlxGantt uses non-conventional names for model properties desktop/supported_data_formats.md#json (from .NET world perspective).
+A data model for Gantt includes [links and tasks](desktop/loading.md#standarddatabasestructure). dhtmlxGantt uses [non-conventional names for model properties](desktop/supported_data_formats.md#json) from the .NET world perspective.
 Sometimes the client-side model also contains some properties for the client side or the backend logic, but these properties shouldn't be stored in a database.

 To deal with this, the [Data Transfer Object (DTO)](https://docs.microsoft.com/en-us/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-5) pattern will be used.
 Two kinds of models will be defined: